halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-superannuation.md

 ### SuperChoice Payment Format

-The fields contained in theSuperChoice Payment file are:
+The fields contained in the SuperChoice Payment file are:

 |**Field Name**|**Mandatory**|**Description**|
 |---------------------------|------------------|-------------------------------------------------------------------------------|